Shopstar Design System

 Impact and results

 By the end of the year, La Playa Design System was recognized as the most impactful project internally, significantly improving team satisfaction and engagement.
-Designers reported a 75% reduction in prototyping time, boosting overall delivery efficiency.

 More Projects